tomstrong64/tablet-mode/README.md

 # Linux Tablet Mode Controller

-This service detects when the laptop is in tablet or laptop mode and changes display settings accordingly.
+This service detects when the laptop screen is folded over for use as a tablet and enables screen auto rotation, this is reverted when the laptop screen is folded back into the normal position.

 This has only been tested and proven working on a Lenovo Ideapad Flex 5 with Linux Mint installed.

-Help is welcome to improve the compatibility with other devices and to improve the setup.
+Help is welcome to improve the compatibility with other devices.

 ## Setup